nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 This script is adapted from a [gist](https://gist.github.com/poly-rodr/44313920481de58d5a3f6d1f8226bd5e) created by @poly-rodr.

 :::note
-You only need to run this script once per wallet that you intend to use for trading on Polymarket.
+You only need to run this script **once** per EOA wallet that you intend to use for trading on Polymarket.
 :::

 This script automates the process of approving the necessary allowances for the Polymarket contracts.